Top Ten for 2009?

 Steve Earle – The Revolution Starts Now

-revolution “The Revolution Starts Now” (Artemis Records) is not Steve Earle’s best work but it’s still pretty dang good.
-He threw it together in a hurry to get his message out during the 2004 presidential campaign and it serves the purpose well.
-Earle’s songs, like his politics, are not subtle.
+“The Revolution Starts Now” (Artemis Records) is not Steve Earle’s best work but it’s still pretty dang good.
+He threw it together in a hurry to get his message out during the 2004 presidential campaign and it serves the purpose … Continue reading